 Please contact your dealer if your touring coach needs service.
 Major service under your Airstream Limited Warranty is available through our nationwide network of Airstream Dealer Service Centers.
-An up-to-date list of Dealer Service Centers will be sent to you with an Owner's Survey shortly after your touring coach is delivered.
-Our website, www.Airstream.com also has a dealer locator on it.
-This list is current as of the date of this publication.
-Occasionally, dealerships change or new dealers are added who may not appear on this list.
-For this reason, it is suggested you contact your local dealer from time to time for an updated list.
-Additional copies are available if you need them.
-All centers operate on an appointment basis for the utmost efficiency.
+To find a dealer, please visit, www.Airstream.com to use our dealer locator.
+Occasionally, dealerships change, or new dealers are added that may not appear on the website immediately.
+Please note that all centers operate on an appointment basis for the utmost efficiency.